qisaw/dotfiles/.vim/README.md

 ~~~
 6. Close nvim and install all the [coc.nvim](https://github.com/neoclide/coc.nvim) extensions by running `~/config/.vim/coc/setup.sh`
 7. Download and install the correct font from [here](https://github.com/powerline/fonts).
 Link to exact font [here](https://github.com/powerline/fonts/blob/master/Meslo%20Slashed/Meslo%20LG%20L%20Regular%20for%20Powerline.ttf)
+8. If you are not using a gui vim instance (GVIM or MacVim) set your terminal font to the font you downloaded
 You are done!!!
 Enjoy my nvim config